NSCC-COGS/GDAA2030/README.md

 learning git can be a bit confusing.
 So many strange terms..
 Honestly a good place to start (apart from familiarizing yourself with the interface) maybe to take a look at the [glossary of git terms](https://help.github.com/en/github/getting-started-with-github/github-glossary).

+<b> Please Note: This is a <i>public</i> repository meaning that anything you post here will be aviliable for the wolrd to see.
+But don't be shy!</b>

 ## More Information